 Funded research projects are intended to produce peer-reviewed scholarly articles in recognized professional scientific and technical journals.
 Any intellectual property that may be generated in the course of such research resides with the researchers or their institutions.

-Grants for research are provided to the University of Calgary from gifts made by Mr. Bill Gates from his personal funds.
+Grants for research are provided to Harvard University from gifts made by Mr. Bill Gates from his personal funds.
 The activities of the Fund for Innovative Climate and Energy Research fall outside the scope of activities of the Bill & Melinda Gates Foundation.
 FICER is not a Foundation project and has no relationship with it.

 The fund has supported research in a wide range of areas.
 Some examples include:

 ANSWERS TO FREQUENTLY ASKED QUESTIONS